Ozziehman/TimeTillEldenRingDLC/README.md

 # TimeTillEldenRingDLC
-Time untill elden ring DLC Shadows of the Erdtree
+Time untill elden ring DLC Shadow of the Erdtree